qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

 It is required to write API documentation for every class, method, enum and other code that is available in the public API.

-QGIS uses Doxygen for documentation.
+QGIS uses `Doxygen <https://www.doxygen.nl/index.html>`_ or documentation.
 Write descriptive and meaningful comments that give a reader information about what to expect, what happens in edge cases and give hints about other interfaces he could be looking for, best practices and code samples.